Cancer Research UK logo.

 What to expect from your counselling sessions

-Usually, you see a counsellor for an hour at a regular time every week.
+Usually, you see a counsellor for about an hour every week or fortnight.

-You may have a weekly session for a set period of time (often 6 or 8 weeks).
+You may have a set of sessions for a set period of time (often 6 or 8 weeks).
 Or you might have sessions for as long as you and your counsellor agree that you need them.

 Your counsellor will try to:

-- listen properly to what you are saying and not interrupt you
+• listen properly to what you are saying

 If you are a relative or friend